jadesjardins/bids-eeg/_episodes/02-eeg_data_properties.md

 teaching: 10
 exercises: 10
 questions:
-- "What are the properties of EEG data sets that require standarized definitions?"
+- "What are the properties of EEG data sets that reqyuire standarized definitions?"
 objectives:
 - "Describe the exhaustive list of EEG data properties that need to be expressed in the standard"
 keypoints: